eladtzemach/CSI2132-Final-Project---Databases-SQL-/README.md

-# databases_project
 2015 UrbanSpoon-style databases project for CSI2132.

+In this project we created a restaurant reviews website where users could sign up, write and read reviews on different restaurants in Ottawa.

-By Alex Kluew, Elad Tzemach, and Nicolas Dubus.
+By Elad Tzemach, Alex Kluew and Nicolas Dubus.